Doug Fister: Early life

-Fister was born February 4, 1984, to Larry and Jan Fister.
-Larry Fister is a fire captain who played football at Fresno State University from 1976 to 1977.
-Jan is a homemaker.
-Fister has three siblings; a brother, Jacob and two sisters, Casey and Wendy.
-He grew up in Merced, California where he began playing baseball at age six.
+Fister was born February 4, 1984.
+His father is a fire captain who played football at Fresno State University from 1976 to 1977.
+His mother is a homemaker.
+Fister has three siblings.
+He grew up in Merced, California and began playing baseball at age six.

 He was a fan of both the Oakland Athletics and San Francisco Giants as a child.
-His favorite player was Cal Ripken Jr. Fister also played soccer, football and basketball as a child.
-He shares a middle name (Wildes) with both his brother, father and grandfather.
+His favorite player was Cal Ripken Jr. Fister also played soccer, football, and basketball as a child.

 Amateur career

 High school

 Fister attended Golden Valley High School where he pitched and was the team's utility player.
 He was a two-year letterman and a first-team All-Central California Conference selection in his senior season, batting .456 with a home run and 12 runs batted in (RBIs).
 He was also named a first team all-conference selection in basketball, averaging over 30 points per game as a senior.
 He and former MLB catcher Dusty Ryan graduated in the same class.